 Well-known cyberattacks

 In recent years, big cyberattacks on companies and public authorities have become increasingly common.
-On the one hand, these are being facilitated by groups such as Anonymous to gain media attention.
-On the other hand, there are reports of widespread data theft that end up not only affecting the companies under attack, but also their customers or users.
+On one hand, this is due to large-scale, high-profile cyberattacks carried out by groups like the hacker collective Anonymous.
+On the other hand, there are also widespread reports of major data breaches that have impacted not only the targeted companies but also thousands of users.

 WannaCry